johnmwaura08/Data-Structures-And-Algorithms/BIG-0/about.md

 ## This is where Big-O comes in.
 Its a  way of analysing code, talking about it and comparing it's performance to other pieces of code .

+## We can assign labels to our different implementations, instead of saying "Excellent", "Average" ,"i guess",  "Appalling"